madsleegiil/simplejdbc/README.md

     val myList: List<DataClass> = connection.select(DataClass::class, "my_db_table", whereEqual("price", 165)

+### Update

+Update one object by specifying a where clause:

+    val rowsAffected = connection.update(updatedDataClassObject, whereEqual("field", oldValue)

+If the DB table has a different name than the data class, the table name can be specified:

+    val rowsAffected = connection.update(updatedDataClassObject, "table", whereEqual("field", oldValue)

+Take caution when specifying a column in the where clause that is not the primary key, as this may result in an Exception.

 ### Constraints
 The following constraints are offered on select, update and delete: